Browse by Medical Category

 The McClatchey laboratory focuses on understanding how cells organize their outer membrane or cortex, which, in turn, determines their identity, behavior, and interface with the extracellular environment.
 Cancer cells exhibit defective membrane organization and therefore interact inappropriately with other cells and with their environment.
 Our research stems from a longstanding interest in understanding the molecular basis of neurofibromatosis type 2 (NF2), a familial cancer syndrome that is caused by mutation of the NF2 tumor suppressor gene.
 The NF2-encoded protein, Merlin, and closely related ERM proteins (Ezrin, Radixin, and Moesin) are key architects of the cell cortex.

-Through the generation and analysis of mouse models, we identified critical roles for Merlin and the ERM proteins in morphogenesis, homeostasis, and tumorigenesis in several tissues including the liver, kidney, intestine, skin and mammary gland.
-Complementary molecular and cell-based studies have revealed that these phenotypes may be attributable to defective cortical distribution of membrane receptors such as EGFR, cell junction components, and/or the mitotic spindle apparatus.
-We believe that each of these models reflects a unique biological context for studying how organization of the cell cortex defines the identity and behavior of individual cell types.
-Conversely, the study of each of these models will yield novel insight into how aberrant cortical organization contributes to unscheduled cell proliferation and to tumor development and progression.
+Through the generation and analysis of mouse models, we identiﬁed critical roles for Merlin and the ERM proteins in morphogenesis, homeostasis and tumorigenesis in many tissues including the liver, kidney, intestine, skin and mammary gland.
+Molecular and cell-based studies suggest that these phenotypes are caused by defective organization of the cortical cytoskeleton, which leads to altered distribution of membrane receptors such as EGFR/ErbBs, cell junction components, and/or protein complexes that guide the orientation and function of the mitotic spindle.
+We also discovered that a fundamental function of Merlin is to restrict the distribution of Ezrin at the cell cortex and that loss of this activity underlies several of these phenotypes.
+In the absence of Merlin, as in NF2-mutant cancers, unrestricted cortical Ezrin drives both the aberrant distribution of membrane receptors such as EGFR/ErbBs and aberrant centrosome-to-cortex communication, yielding defective spindle orientation and integrity.
+These studies provided novel insight into how the organization of the cell cortex deﬁnes the identity and behavior of individual cell types and into how aberrant cortical organization contributes to unscheduled cell proliferation and tumor development.

 View a list of publications by researchers at the McClatchey Laboratory